carlesfernandez/docker-petalinux/README.md

 ### Petalinux installer

-The PetaLinux Installer is to be downloaded from the [Xilinx's Embedded Design Tools website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html).
+The PetaLinux installer needs to be downloaded from the [Xilinx's Embedded Design Tools website](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html).
 It needs to be prepared for unattended installation.